 - Working papers prepared in conjunction with a Service are the property of the Client and will remain with the Covenant.
-Copies as requested shall be provided free of cost to the Client.
+Copies, as requested, shall be provided free of cost to the Client.
 Both parties agree to enter into a separate Mutual Non-Disclosure Agreement.

 22) INTELLECTUAL PROPERTY

 COVENANT shall retain all right, title, and interest, in and to any inventions (patentable or otherwise), discoveries, improvements or copyrightable works (hereinafter collectively “Intellectual Property”) which COVENANT creates in connection with its performance of Services hereunder.
-However, COVENANT agrees to grant, and hereby grants, to Client an irrevocable, non-exclusive, world-wide, royalty-free, license to any such Intellectual Property, to the extent necessary for Client to use any deliverables resulting from COVENANT’s Services and provided by COVENANT to Client hereunder.
+However, COVENANT agrees to grant, and hereby grants, to Client an irrevocable, non-exclusive, worldwide, royalty-free, license to any such Intellectual Property, to the extent necessary for Client to use any deliverables resulting from COVENANT’s Services and provided by COVENANT to Client hereunder.

 23) ACCESS TO RECORDS

-Client shall have access to all books, documents, papers and records of Covenant that are pertinent to this Agreement (“Records”) for the purpose of making audit, examination, excerpts and transcripts.
-The rights of Client under this Section shall survive expiration or termination of this Agreement without regard to the reason therefore.
+Client shall have access to all books, documents, papers and records of Covenant that are pertinent to this Agreement (“Records”) for the purpose of making an audit, examination, excerpts, and transcripts.
+The rights of Client under this Section shall survive expiration or termination of this Agreement without regard to the reason, therefore.
 Should Client require access to Records at any time during or after the term of this Agreement, Client shall have the right to make copies thereof, at Client’s cost, for the purposes described herein.

 24) CLIENT RESPONSIBILITIES